Frydac/vim-auro/readme.md

 ### Snippets
   A number of snippets for the [UltiSnips plugin](https://github.com/SirVer/ultisnips) are defined.
-The code is currently a mess so its probably not easy to find where they are defined.
+The code is currently a mess so its probably not easy to find where they are defined and needs to be reworked.
 I'll list a number fo them here per filetype.

 #### filetype c and cpp